-You'll also soon discover that RVCC offers you just as exciting opportunities outside the classroom.
-The College is home to endless student clubs and organizations.
-The campus is alive with special events - provocative speakers, timely roundtables, critically acclaimed films, cutting edge theatre, and concerts for every musical taste.
+You'll soon discover that RVCC offers you just as many exciting and rewarding opportunities outside the classroom as well.
+The College is home to endless student clubs and organizations, and there will be many opportunities to participate in special events, speaker series, timely roundtables, and numerous cultural activities.

-We're a national leader in service-learning.
+We're also a national leader in service-learning.
 Here, you can make a real difference in the life of your community.
-The campus is also home to a Planetarium, an observatory, and a 1,000-seat theatre and a state-of-the-art workforce training center.

 RVCC is a special place.
 Everything is here for you to "seize the day."
 Jump right in.
 Take advantage of these rich opportunities; test yourself; try something new; say "yes" to that new invitation.
-Discover who you are - discover that potential, that passion - there's no telling where this journey ends.
+Discover who you are-discover your potential, your passion-there's no telling where your journey ends.

-You've already taken that first step - and we're ready to join you as you move forward.
+You've already taken that first step, and we're ready to join you as you move forward.